 Customer loyalty will likely fall when you fail to reward your customers.
 Most businesses know the importance of providing incentives to new customers, but it’s equally as important to provide incentives to existing customers too.

-One of the best ways to reward customers for their continued business is to offer a loyalty scheme.
+One of the best ways to reward customers for their continued business is through a loyalty scheme.
 There are a lot of different types of loyalty schemes out there, each offering its own pros and cons.
 Not all loyalty programs will work within your business, so how do you know which one to go with?

 You can get inspiration from existing popular loyalty schemes.
 The Starbucks loyalty program is one of the most successful in the world.
 Customers receive star points whenever they purchase something from the store, which can then be redeemed for a great range of rewards.
 The reason the Starbucks loyalty program works so well is because it rewards customers for something they were going to do anyway.
 Grabbing a coffee is a daily habit for many of the brand’s customers.
 The fact that they get rewards for doing it increases satisfaction.

 The key is to find out what kind of incentives your customer base wants.
 What better way to do this than to ask them?
 Send out a survey to your customers and ask them what type of rewards they would prefer in a loyalty scheme.
-This will give you a good idea of the type you should put into place.
+This will give you a good idea of the type of loyalty scheme you should put into place.

 Your loyalty programme isn’t marketed correctly